ultratree

 How many UltraTree parameters match a neural network?

-This chart answers: for a given neural parameter budget, how many UltraTree nodes are needed to match the best neural mean-loss result (loss per token).
+This chart answers: for a given neural parameter budget, how many UltraTree nodes are needed to match the best neural total-loss result.
 Solid points are directly observed in evaluation data; dotted points are extrapolated because neural loss is better than the best observed UltraTree loss.
-The UltraTree curve here is taken from the loss frontier across all UltraTree training regimes.

 UltraTree Parameters Needed to Match Neural Loss